Learning from One and Only One Shot: Abstract

 \section{Abstract}

-Humans can generalize from only a few examples and from little pre-training on similar tasks.
+Humans can generalize from only a few examples and from little pretraining on similar tasks.
 Yet, machine learning (ML) typically requires large data to learn or pre-learn to transfer.
-Inspired by nativism, we directly model basic human-innate priors in abstract visual tasks \eg character/doodle recognition.
-This yields~a~white-box model that learns general-appearance similarity---how any two images look in general---by mimicking how humans naturally ``distort'' an object at first sight.
-Using simply the nearest-neighbor classifier on this similarity space, we achieve human-level character recognition using only $1$--$10$ examples per class and nothing else (no pre-training).
-This differs from few-shot learning (FSL) using significant pre-training.
-On standard benchmarks MNIST/EMNIST and the Omniglot challenge, we outperform both neural-network-based and classical ML in the ``tiny-data'' regime, including FSL pre-trained on large data.
-Our model enables unsupervised learning too: by learning the non-Euclidean, general-appearance similarity space in a $k$-means style, we can generate human-intuitive archetypes as cluster ``centroids''.
+Motivated by nativism and artificial general intelligence, we directly model human-innate priors in abstract visual tasks such as character and doodle recognition.
+This yields a white-box model that learns general-appearance similarity by mimicking how humans naturally ``distort'' an object at first sight.
+Using just nearest-neighbor classification on this cognitively-inspired similarity space, we achieve human-level recognition with only $1$--$10$ examples per class and no pretraining.
+This differs from few-shot learning that uses massive pretraining.
+In the tiny-data regime of MNIST, EMNIST, Omniglot, and QuickDraw benchmarks, we outperform both modern neural networks and classical ML.
+For unsupervised learning, by learning the non-Euclidean, general-appearance similarity space in a $k$-means style, we achieve multifarious visual realizations of abstract concepts by generating human-intuitive archetypes as cluster centroids.